-Christopher ChrisBuescher is one of the talented young racing drivers who have the ambition to conquer the world of the NASCAR Series.
+ChrisBuescher is one of the talented young racing drivers who have the ambition to conquer the world of the NASCAR.

 Beginning of the career

-He was born on 29th of October 1992 in the small town of Prosper, Texas.
+Christopher William Buscher was born in October 1992, in the small town of Prosper, Texas.
 When he was six years of age, Chris started racing motorcycles until the age of nine.
 After that, Buescher spent three years racing around the Texas in Bandolero Series before winning the Nationals in 2004.

 It was clear that the kid has potential and in 2005 Buescher traveled to Charlotte for the Summer Shootout.
 He spent that summer racing around the east coast racing in the Legends Car Series.
 That journey was very successful as Chris triumphed at 22 tracks but he still had to wait for his chance to break to the higher level.